Atlas of the Heart

 Atlas of the Heart is a 2021 non-fiction book written by Brené Brown.
 The book describes human emotions and experiences and the language used to understand them.
 It is a USA Today bestseller and was developed into a five-episode series for HBO Max.
 A portion of the series premiered at SXSW on March 11, 2022.

+Content

+The book identifies 87 emotions and experiences, organizes them into 13 categories, and describes each.
+It then explores cultivating meaningful connections.